Tom Hambridge

-Thomas Jay Hambridge (born December 20, 1960) is an American rock, country, and blues, producer, songwriter, musician and vocalist.
+Thomas Jay Hambridge (born December 20, 1960) is an American rock, country, and blues, producer, songwriter, musician drummer and vocalist.
 Hambridge has received two Grammy Awards, an ASCAP award, seven Grammy nominations, seven Boston Music Awards, and has been inducted into the Buffalo Hall of Fame.
-In December 2015, Tom was given the key to his hometown of Buffalo, NY with Mayor Byron Brown declaring December 28 "Tom Hambridge Day."
+In December 2015, Hambridge was given the key to his hometown of Buffalo, New York with Mayor Byron Brown declaring December 28 "Tom Hambridge Day."
 Hambridge's songs have been recorded by several notable artists and have been featured in movie productions, commercials and television programs.
 He has been referred to as "The White Willie Dixon" by Rock and Roll Hall of Fame Inductee Buddy Guy and Susan Tedeschi's "Secret Weapon".

 Biography

 Born and raised in Buffalo, New York, Hambridge began learning the drums at the age of 5.
 He played his first paying gig, a bar mitzvah, in third grade.
 Throughout his school years, Hambridge played in garage bands, his high school orchestra and jazz band.
 After graduating from high school in 1979, he received a scholarship at Boston's Berklee College of Music.

 He received his degree in Professional Music in 1983.
 After graduation, he worked for three years as drummer and lead singer for the blues guitarist Roy Buchanan.
 While working with Buchanan, Hambridge contributed as a musician on Buchanan's release, Live: Amazing Grace.
 In the meantime, he formed the band "T.H. and the Wreckage".
 In 1988, the band released Born to Rock, one of several independent, self-produced albums Hambridge has completed.
 Born To Rock was the first of the many Boston Music Awards he has received.
 In the meantime, he assisted promoters assemble backup bands for artists such as Bo Diddley, Percy Sledge, Chuck Berry, Gary Puckett, and Sha Na Na.

 Hambridge released his own album Still Running in 1996.